pelme/htpy/docs/faq.md

 ## Does not generating HTML from Python mean mixing concerns between presentation and business logic?

-With a template language, create HTML markup in separate files is enforced by design.
+With a template language, putting HTML markup in separate files is enforced by design.
 Avoiding logic in the presentation layer is also mostly done by making the language very restrictive.